-Outside, in the world, people struck each other, yelled, honked horns.
+“Outside, in the world, people struck each other, yelled, honked horns.
 Inside, in the theater, they conversed by singing and dancing.
-I knew that was where I belonged.
+I knew that was where I belonged.”

 — Marta Becket

-First called Amargosa, meaning “bitter water” in the Paiute language, this tiny town situated in the Mojave Desert, is today home to less than a half dozen people.
-Getting its start as a borax mining community, several historic buildings continue to stand today including the Amargosa Hotel and Opera House, which still cater to visitors.
+First called Amargosa, meaning “bitter water” in the Paiute language, this tiny town situated in the Mojave Desert is today home to less than a half dozen people.
+Getting its start as a borax mining community, several historic buildings continue to stand today, including the Amargosa Hotel and Opera House, which still cater to visitors.

 Long used by area Indians, in the 19th century, this site began to be utilized by prospectors and area settlers.
 In 1907, when a post office was established, the name was changed to Death Valley Junction.
-However, there was very little here until 1914 when the Pacific Coast Borax Company built the Death Valley Railroad, a narrow-gauge line which operated from Ryan, California to Death Valley Junction, carrying borax.
+However, there was very little here until 1914 when the Pacific Coast Borax Company built the Death Valley Railroad, a narrow-gauge line that operated from Ryan, California, to Death Valley Junction, carrying borax.
 The railroad, which ran for about 20 miles from Ryan, connected up with the Tonopah & Tidewater Railroad, providing the opportunity for the Pacific Coast Borax Company to profit from the Tonopah, Goldfield, and Bullfrog booms to the north, as well as servicing their own borax mines on the eastern fringes of Death Valley.

-That first year, the town gained several new businesses housed in tents, including a tent hotel, tent saloon, tent store and a few dwellings.
-However, the next year, the town began to grow when new mines were found in the area and a number of permanent buildings were erected.
-As it began to take on an air of permanence, a number of milling facilities for borax were built in the area and the town’s location made it a social center for the outlying area.
+That first year, the town gained several new businesses housed in tents, including a tent hotel, tent saloon, tent store, and a few dwellings.
+However, the next year, the town began to grow when new mines were found in the area, and a number of permanent buildings were erected.
+As it began to take on an air of permanence, a number of milling facilities for borax were built in the area, and the town’s location made it a social center for the outlying area.